 Acadian cheerfulness on the North Shore arises in opposition to a physical environment that is, for long stretches, unremittingly bleak: low, scrubbed land eroded by a tide that is in places the highest in the world.
 It is a bleak to be celebrated, however; the American poet Mark Strand particularly recommends the weather-bitten churches.
 I am torn between the weather-bitten baroque (Catholic) and the weather-bitten austere (Protestant): both represent high points in Eastern clapboarding.

-THE QUAINT Nova Scotia offers nothing if not variety.
+Nova Scotia offers nothing if not variety.
 As you round the shore to the south, prepare yourself, aesthetically, for the exquisitely quaint.
 This is the aspect of Nova Scotia best known to outsiders: the little painted fishing village, casually arranged by the unseen hand of genius around the perfect Atlantic inlet.

 The Heart of Quaintness is Peggy's Cove.
 It's a one-view town—an entire community devoted, touristically, to a single ideal postcard of a view.
 I buy the postcard and skip the village.
 You see, I was in Peggy's Cove some years ago.
 Nice landscape.
 Nice lighthouse.
 Shame about the 17 buses full of eager landscape aficionados lined up to experience the one view.
 Besides, I'm here at the anniversary of the 1998 Swissair disaster—the plane came down just off Peggy's Cove, and the locals famously consoled the families of those lost—and I don't really feel like mixing my shallow view-gathering with genuine, authentic, human activity.